wp-cli/handbook/commands/embed/cache/clear.md

-# wp config get
+# wp embed cache clear

-Gets the value of a specific constant or variable defined in wp-config.php file.
+Deletes all oEmbed caches for a given post.

+oEmbed caches for a post are stored in the post's metadata.

 ### OPTIONS

-&lt;name&gt;
-: Name of the wp-config.php constant or variable.

-[\--type=&lt;type&gt;]
+&lt;post_id&gt;
-: Type of config value to retrieve.
-Defaults to 'all'.
+: ID of the post to clear the cache for.
-\---
-default: all
-options:
-  - constant
-  - variable
-  - all
-\---

 ### EXAMPLES

-    # Get the table_prefix as defined in wp-config.php file.
+    # Clear cache for a post
-    $ wp config get table_prefix
+    $ wp embed cache clear 123
-    wp_
+    Success: Cleared oEmbed cache.

 ### GLOBAL PARAMETERS